Exemocaro/PI/README.md

 # Real-time Audio Emotion Recognition

 This project implements a real-time audio emotion recognition system using WebSocket communication between a Python Flask server and a web-based client.
+The system provides visual feedback and real-time graphing of emotion predictions.

 ## Project Structure

 - `app.py`: Flask server that handles WebSocket connections, processes audio data, and returns emotion predictions.
-- `audio_processing.py`: Contains the logic for processing audio data and predicting emotions.
+- `audio_processing.py`: Contains the logic for processing audio data and predicting emotions using WavLM and RNN models.
 - `templates/index.html`: The main HTML file for the web interface.
-- `static/script.js`: Client-side JavaScript for handling audio recording and WebSocket communication.
+- `static/script.js`: Client-side JavaScript for handling audio recording, WebSocket communication, and chart visualization.
 - `static/styles.css`: CSS file for styling the web interface.

 ## Installation